Scientific Name

 Description

-How to Grow and Care
+How to Grow and Care for Lamium maculatum

-Lamium is undemanding and easy to grow in partial to fully shaded-locations.
-It prefers well-drained soil but will do fine in the dry shade if you provide regular watering.
+Lamium is undemanding and easy to grow in partially to fully shaded locations.
+It prefers well-drained soil but will do fine in dry shade if you provide regular watering.
 A member of the mint family, Lamium spreads quickly, is self-seeding, and will rapidly create a ground cover wherever it is planted.
 Its brittle, fragile stems help keep it from becoming aggressively invasive and allow bulbs and other perennials to penetrate its foliage.
 In regions with cold winters, Lamium is deciduous.
 In milder climates, it is semi-evergreen.
 In either case, cut back shabby foliage after the first frost to make way for new growth in the spring.
 After the blooming period is over in midsummer, prune plants back by one-third to help prevent them from becoming too invasive.
 The midsummer shearing also encourages a second flowering period in September.
 Not picky, spotted Dead Nettles do just fine in average, well-drained soil.
 There is no need to apply fertilizer, which can encourage them to become too robust and invasive.

 See more at How to Grow and Care for Lamium.